 At AgroCares we convert spectral data of a particular medium (soil, crop, feed, etc) into nutrient contents of that product.
-This is what we do and many of our customers appreciate and recognise the advantages of sensor technology over conventional technology, where sensor technology is fast, affordable, real time and easy.
-One of the complexities, however, is that sensor technology performs best for total contents of nutrients, instead of the more commonly known available parameters.
-This is due to the nature of the technology, which is based on the binding energy between atoms, which is stronger for bound (i.e. adsorbed) elements compared to dissolved elements.
+This is what we do and many of our customers appreciate and recognise the advantages of sensor technology over conventional technology, where sensor technology is fast, affordable, realtime and easy.
+One of the complexities, however, is that sensor technology performs best for total contents of nutrients, in stead of the more commonly known available parameters.
+This is due to the nature of the technology, which is based on the binding energy between atoms, which is relatively strong for elements attached to the soil organic carbon.

-We often get the question from customers how to use the reported parameter in already existing recommendation modules using another parameter.
-E.g. how to convert P-Mehlich III in P-Olsen.
+We often get the question from customers how to use the reported parameter in already existing recommendation modules using another parameter; i.e. how to convert from one P fraction (or ‘pool’) into another P fraction.
+Examples are to convert from P-Mehlich (a generic P extraction for available P) to P-Olsen (an extraction for high pH soils for available P).
 Before answering this question, let’s first look why there are so many different methods to determine soil nutrient contents.

 Available, exchangeable and total contents of nutrients

-Soil nutrient data can be used to develop fertiliser recommendations as they reflect the stock of nutrients in the soil that the crop can extract.
-Conventional laboratories try to mimic this available pool by using specific extracting agents.
+Soil nutrient data can be used to develop fertiliser recommendations as they reflect the stock of nutrients in the soil that the crop can take up.
+Conventional laboratories try to mimic this available pool by using specific extracting reagents.
 One of the most critical aspects in conventional soil laboratories is the choice of the most relevant extraction method, i.e. reagent.
-Notably, parts of the nutrients are readily available (i.e. already in solution).
-Other parts are sorbed to the soil complex and can become available after desorption.
+Notably, certain fractions of the nutrient pool are readily available (i.e. already in solution).
+Other fractions are sorbed to the soil complex and can become available after desorption.
 Crops can, to some extent, stimulate the desorption of nutrients from the soil complex.
-Hence, the ‘trick’ of conventional laboratories is to use an extraction method that indicates the availability of nutrients in the soil for crop uptake at several time scales.
+Hence, the challenge of conventional laboratories is to use an extraction method that indicates the availability of nutrients in the soil for crop uptake at several time scales.
 There are libraries filled with publications on the best extraction methods for a specific purpose and science is far from consensus on this topic.

 What extraction represents the availability of nutrients best?

-Extractants are solutions where the solutes replace sorbed nutrients.
+Extractants are solutions which separate nutrients from the sorption complex.
 Hence, the extractant increases the concentration of a specific element in the solution which can subsequently be detected by laboratory equipment.
 Extractants differ in their strength, a weak extractant represents the readily available pool of a certain nutrients, whereas a very strong reagent represents a more stable pool of that nutrient.
 Imagine a very weak extractant (for example. water or calcium chloride).
 It will desorb only a very small fraction of the adsorbed nutrients, whereas a very strong extractant will solubize a much higher fraction.
 Scientists have been arguing for decades about what reagent best represents the availability of nutrients during a cropping season and can thus be of best use for developing fertiliser recommendations.
-Science is far from consensus and consequently a vast amount of different extraction methods are currently used, each representing a very specific pool of nutrients.
+Science is far from consensus and consequently a vast amount of different extraction methods are currently used

 Conversion of data